dart-maven-plugin/dart-maven-plugin/README.md

 The Dart Plugin has one goal (besides the help goal).
 It is already bound to his proper phase within the Maven Lifecycle (compile) and is therefore, automatically executed during his respective phase.

-* `dart:dart2js` Goal which compile dart files to javascript.
+* `dart:dart2js` Goal to compile dart files to javascript.
 * `dart:help`  Display help information on maven-dart-plugin.
 Call mvn dart:help -Ddetail=true -Dgoal=<goal-name> to display parameter details.

 ##Usage